eNMS-automation/eNMS/docs/inventory/pools.rst

    :alt: Pool Management
    :align: center

-A Force-directed View of a pool can be displayed using the ``Internal View`` button.
+A Logical View of a pool can be displayed using the ``Internal View`` button.

 .. image:: /_static/inventory/pools/pool_visualization.png
    :alt: Pool Internal View